mastered in the open blog — burn=materialistic_ROTI + self_discipline

-Many China colleagues (say YH as an example) say their classmates earn much more than them in the U.S. These colleagues seem to be claim their Typical Chinese counterpart earns higher than in the U.S.
+Many China colleagues (YH, CSY, CSDoctor, Jenny as examples) say their classmates earn much more than them in the U.S. These colleagues seem to claim their Typical Chinese counterpart earns higher than in the U.S.

 Reality — those classmates are outliers.
 The average salary in China is much lower than U.S. Just look at statistics.

-I feel YH feels inferior and regret coming to the U.S.
+Some of these guys (like CSY) feel inferior and regret coming to the U.S.

 — cost of reasonable lifestyle